krishna2344/capitalone-ops-pipeline/README.md

 both creation and death.
 We chose it as a nod to the power and flexibility that `vagrant up` and `vagrant destroy` provides us.
-Hats off to Mitchell Hashimoto and the team at [Hashicorp] (https://www.hashicorp.com) for creating and supporting this terrific tool.
+Hats off to Mitchell Hashimoto and the team at [Hashicorp] (https://www.hashicorp.com) for creating and supporting this terrific tool, and for hosting the [Atlas](https://atlas.hashicorp.com/izanamee) public registry of Vagrant images where we are able publish our images.

 # Izanamee Family of Virtual Machines